jloh02/jloh02.github.io/_posts/Projects/2020-05-13-downscaling-arduino-attiny85.md

 <https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json>

+Edit: I found a generally more versatile and feature-rich core library from <https://github.com/SpenceKonde/ATTinyCore>.
+The board manager URL to add is <http://drazzy.com/package_drazzy.com_index.json>

 If you had other URLs in the textbox, append the link with a comma separating the links.
 After you're done, click OK and restart your IDE.

 Set the following settings under Tools: